github-aws-runners/terraform-aws-github-runner/lambdas/libs/compute-providers/aws/microvm/README.md

 - `MICROVM_INGRESS_NETWORK_CONNECTORS` (optional JSON array or comma-separated list)
 - `MICROVM_EGRESS_NETWORK_CONNECTORS` (optional JSON array or comma-separated list)
 - `MICROVM_METADATA_SSM_PATH` (dedicated SSM path for control-plane metadata)
+- `MICROVM_METADATA_TAGS` (optional JSON array of base tags for the canonical metadata parameter)
 - `MICROVM_LOG_GROUP` (optional)

 Each runner is launched with a fixed lifetime of 28,800 seconds (8 hours).

 The control-plane role requires `ssm:GetParametersByPath`, `ssm:PutParameter`,
-and `ssm:DeleteParameter` on the dedicated metadata prefix, plus `lambda:ListMicrovms`, `lambda:RunMicrovm`, and `lambda:TerminateMicrovm` for
+`ssm:AddTagsToResource`, and `ssm:DeleteParameter` on the dedicated metadata prefix, plus `lambda:ListMicrovms`, `lambda:RunMicrovm`, and
-inventory and lifecycle reconciliation.
-Restrict `lambda:RunMicrovm` and `lambda:TerminateMicrovm` to approved image resources; `lambda:ListMicrovms` does not support resource-level permissions.
+`lambda:TerminateMicrovm` for inventory and lifecycle reconciliation.
+Restrict `lambda:RunMicrovm` and `lambda:TerminateMicrovm` to approved image resources;
+`lambda:ListMicrovms` does not support resource-level permissions.

 The MicroVM execution role must trust `lambda.amazonaws.com` for both `sts:AssumeRole` and `sts:TagSession`.
-Restrict `iam:PassRole` to that exact role with `iam:PassedToService=lambda.amazonaws.com`.
-Egress connectors also require `lambda:PassNetworkConnector`; because that action does not currently support resource-level permissions, enforce the connector boundary with the explicit dynamic-label allowlist described below.
+Restrict `iam:PassRole` to that exact role ARN.
+Network connectors also require `lambda:PassNetworkConnector`; because that action does not currently support resource-level permissions, enforce the connector boundary with the explicit dynamic-label allowlist described below.

 All MicroVMs using one execution role and JIT prefix share a trust boundary.
-Grant that role only `ssm:GetParameter` and `ssm:DeleteParameter` on the JIT prefix; do not grant parameter-listing APIs or access to the metadata prefix.
+Grant that role only `ssm:GetParameter` and `ssm:DeleteParameter` on the lane-scoped JIT prefix.
+The image must use the exact `<runnerConfigSsmPath>/<microvmId>` parameter name and must not receive access to the metadata prefix or path-listing APIs.
 The `MicrovmId` tag on each JIT parameter supports operations but is not a documented binding to the calling MicroVM's session identity.
 Only allow trusted images and workloads within a shared role, or isolate trust domains with separate roles, prefixes, and provider deployments.

 ## Dynamic labels